talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Create campaign from campaign template

-Use the campaign template referenced in the request body to create a new Campaign in one of the connected Applications.
+Use the campaign template referenced in the request body to create a new campaign in one of the connected Applications.
+If the template was created from a campaign with rules referencing [campaign collections](https://docs.talon.one/docs/product/campaigns/managing-collections), the corresponding collections for the new campaign are created automatically.

 ### Example